A Light-Cone Approach to Higher-Order Cosmological Observables: Summary and Conclusions

 Another important point is that, while the GLC gauge provides a simple geometrical interpretation of cosmological observables, the associated perturbation dynamics is more intricate than in standard perturbation theory.
 On the other hand, the OSG is fully equivalent to the GLC gauge and it is entirely formulated within the standard perturbative framework.
 Consequently, the dynamics and all related physical properties can be studied using the usual tools of standard perturbation theory, which may lead to an alternative solution of the long-standing problem of the dynamics in the GLC gauge.
-This point is left for future studies.
-The use of GLC guauge directly in standadrd pertubraton theory will be the subject of future studies.
+The use of GLC gauge directly in standard perturbation theory will be the subject of future studies.

-In summary, we have presented a general framework to compute second-order cosmological observables, within light-cone perturbation theory (the GLC gauge).
+In summary, we have presented a general framework to compute second-order cosmological observables, within the light-cone perturbation theory (the GLC gauge).
 We have validated our method by recovering the known source terms in the second-order angular distance–redshift relation and identified new observer contributions, which renders the result free of divergences.
 This new perturbation theory can conveniently pave the way for the computation of other cosmological observables on the light-cone up to second order, as, for example, the galaxy number count \cite{Bertacca:2014dra,Bertacca:2014wga,DiDio:2014lka, DiDio:2015bua,Magi:2022nfy} or the redshift drift \cite{Marcori:2018cwn,Bessa:2023qrr}.